 Forget how to draw or how to start a blog, in this post we're concentrating on how to kern type.
 Or not.
 Every now and again, we come across signs, logos, posters, etc, displaying questionable kerning.
 Some are frustrating, some are cringeworthy and some are just downright funny.

-Here's some of the worst examples we've seen – let them be a lesson to you: kerning is very important!
+Here are some of the worst examples we've seen.
+Let them be a lesson to you: kerning is very important!
 Here's how not to do it...

-This stop sign conjours a different kind of road rage altogether.
+This stop sign conjures a different kind of road rage altogether.
 Whoever painted this little gem was clearly having an off day and should've just, well, stopped.
-Ah, the irony.

 02. Excuse me?

 From afar, the 'c' and 'l' blur in this insurance company's billboard (which has since been taken down) leading a lot of people to read that they should cover their homes in a 'dick' rather than a 'click'.
 Bad times.